Daraan/LunaticAI-Driver-for-CARLA-Simulator/docs/webview/source/Quickstart.md

         game_framework.cleanup()
         raise
     ```

-    ```{warning}
+    ```{attention}
-    :warning: Note that this setup omits some steps and does not provide access too all features.
+    Note that this setup omits some steps and does not provide access too all features.
 Look into [AgentGameLoop.py](https://github.com/Daraan/LunaticAI-Driver-for-CARLA-Simulator/blob/main/AgentGameLoop.py) for a comprehensive setup.
     ```

-    3. Alternatively you can use the provided `run_leaderboard_agent.sh` script to test the `LunaticChallenger`.
+    1. Alternatively you can use the provided `run_leaderboard_agent.sh` script to test the `LunaticChallenger`.

-        ```{warning}
+        ```{tip}
-        :bulb: The default route (Town10HD) is loaded faster, however its speed is sometimes worse than the big Town12 that takes longer to load.
+        The default route (Town10HD) is loaded faster, however its speed is sometimes worse than the big Town12 that takes longer to load.
         Consider turning off `ENABLE_DATA_MATRIX` or `ENABLE_RSS` to gain performance, inside the `leaderboard_agent.py` or `conf/agent/leaderboard.yaml`.
         ```

 Additionally, for controlling the driving AI during simulation, you can utilize the hotkeys implemented using Pygame.
-In-game, you can press the 'H' key to view the controls or refer to the full list of keyboard controls the [Keyboard Controls](#Keyboard-Controls).
+In-game, you can press the 'H' key to view the controls or refer to the full list of keyboard controls the [Keyboard Controls](#keyboard-controls).

 ## External Setup: Using the ScenarioRunner and other Initializations